SQream/sqream_docs/configuration_guides/current_method_modification_methods.rst

 ---------------------
 You can modify your configuration using a legacy configuration file.

-The Legacy configuration file provides access to the read/write flags used in SQream’s previous configuration method.
+The Legacy configuration file provides access to the read/write flags.
 A link to this file is provided in the **legacyConfigFilePath** parameter in the worker configuration file.

 The following is an example of the legacy configuration file: